Always follow the manufacturer’s instructions for your blood glucose meter.

 Understanding your blood glucose results

-In order to use your blood glucose results to guide management successfully, you need to understand how to interpret them.
+In order to use your blood glucose results for good diabetes management, you need to understand how to interpret them.
 Here are some points to help you do this:

 Please email email@example.com or leave your comments below.